 Our alternative method focuses on analyzing the convolution of the lifted forms of the signals $f_1$ and $f_2$ for achieving $G_2$ invariance.
 We also need to introduce an extra step that encompasses performing convolutions on $G_2$ and address the unique challenges associated with this, including techniques for handling integrations over $G_2$.
-The next theorem asserts that, lifting does not change the affine invariance of input signals
+Therefore, the initial step is to demonstrate that our three-layer group-convolutional neural networks are stable under affine transformations produced by the generalized linear group $\mathrm{GL}_2(\mathbb{R})$.
+The below theorem addresses this. \begin{theorem}[Stability of G-CNN architecture] if $\Sigma$ be the G-CNN consisting of of three, lifting, convolutional, and $\mathbb{R}$-projection layers and if the distance of a function $f_1$ and the affine transform of another function $f_2$ be less than $\epsilon$, then $|\Sigma f_1 - \Sigma f_2| < c \epsilon$.
+Where $c = \|k_1\|_1^{\R^2} \|k_2\|_1^{G_2}$ and $k_1$ and $k_2$ are kernels of lifting layer and convolution layer respectively. \end{theorem} \begin{proof} We analyze the three layers of the network individually, demonstrating the stability of each layer.
+This, in turn, ensures the stability of the entire network.
+Theorems \ref{1stlayerinvariance}, \ref{2ndlayerinvariance}, and \ref{3rdlayerinvariance} detail this process.
+The current theorem is a direct consequence of these theorems. \end{proof}